Musigny AOC

+The vineyards around Vosne-Romanée (AOC) and the Côte de Nuits Vineyard of Burgundy.

 Musigny, sometimes referred to as Le Musigny, is an Appellation d'origine contrôlée (AOC) and Grand Cru vineyard for red and white wine in Côte de Nuits of Burgundy.
 It is located within the commune of Chambolle-Musigny, to the south of the village itself.
 It borders on the Grand Cru Clos de Vougeot in the southeast, the Grand Cru Échezeaux in the south, and the Premier Cru Les Amoureuses in the northeast.
 The name is derived from a family de Musigny which is now extinct, but which held offices in the court of the Dukes of Burgundy from the 14th century.
 The AOC was created in 1936, but the borders of Musigny were previously set down legally in 1929.

 Musigny is the only Grand Cru vineyard in Côte de Nuits that produces both white and red wines, although the production of red wine dominates by over 90 per cent.
 All other Burgundy Grand Crus for white wine are located in the Côte de Beaune.